The gap between these two approaches is bigger than most sales teams realize, and the numbers make it pretty hard to argue with.

 What is the main difference between cold and intent-based prospecting?

 Cold prospecting contacts prospects without any particular context, with a conversion rate of 1 to 2%.
-Intent-based prospecting contacts prospects at the right moment, when an event indicates a need, with a conversion rate of 8 to 12%.
+Intent-based prospecting contacts prospects at the right moment, when a signal reveals a need, with a conversion rate of 8 to 12%.
 The cost per meeting is on average 4 times lower with intent signals.

 Can you combine cold prospecting and intent-based prospecting?